-In summary, with the acceptance of a full-time faculty appointment, an individual makes a full-time commitment to the university.
-Every faculty member is expected to accord the university his or her primary professional loyalty and to arrange outside obligations, financial interests and activities so as not to conflict or interfere with this overriding commitment to the university.
-At the same time, the university does not wish to interfere with external activities of officers of instruction who are fulfilling their primary duties.
-Indeed, the involvement of faculty members in outside professional activities, both public and private, often serves not only the participants but also the university.
-Instead of detailed rules or codes of ethics, the university has provided guidelines on conflicts of interest that leave much to individual discretion.
-It is assumed that all faculty members will be alert to the possible effects of outside activities on the objectivity of their decisions, their obligations to the university and the university’s responsibilities to others.
+With the acceptance of a full-time faculty appointment, an individual makes a full-time commitment to the University.
+Every faculty member is expected to accord the university his or her primary professional loyalty and to arrange outside obligations, financial interests, and activities so as not to conflict or interfere with this overriding commitment to the University.
+At the same time, the University does not wish to interfere with external activities of officers of instruction who are fulfilling their primary duties.
+Indeed, the involvement of faculty members in outside professional activities, both public and private, often serves not only the participants but also the University.
+Instead of detailed rules or codes of ethics, the University has provided guidelines on conflicts of interest that leave much to individual discretion.
+It is assumed that all faculty members will be alert to the possible effects of outside activities on the objectivity of their decisions, their obligations to the University and the University’s responsibilities to others.

 The school’s full policy/implementation plan regarding conflicts of interest can be found here.

-Conflicts of interests arise when faculty members have the opportunity to make decisions or influence the university’s business decisions in ways that are, or appear to be, influenced by the financial interest of the faculty member.
-Issues may arise when sponsors of university-based research influence, or appear to influence, the outcome of that research or when the outside activities of faculty members reflect on the reputation of the university or otherwise rebound to its detriment.
-Protection for the university may come from the traditional academic practices of unrestricted rights to publication and public disclosure of author and sponsor.
-However, faculty members should be alert to the possibility of the appearance of conflict of interest and, if in doubt, discuss issues with an administrative supervisor–usually the department chair or dean.
+Conflicts of interest arise when faculty members have the opportunity to make decisions or influence the university’s business decisions in ways that are, or appear to be, influenced by the financial interest of the faculty member.
+Issues may arise when sponsors of University-based research influence, or appear to influence, the outcome of that research or when the outside activities of faculty members reflect on the reputation of the University or otherwise rebound to its detriment.
+Protection for the University may come from the traditional academic practices of unrestricted rights to publication and public disclosure of author and sponsor.
+However, faculty members should be alert to the possibility of the appearance of conflict of interest and, if in doubt, discuss issues with an administrative supervisor–usually the department chair or academic dean.
 It is particularly important to avoid involvement of students in situations in which conflict of interest may be perceived.